-I would like to mention two important problems: (1) the CNB's large balance sheet and (2) government debt.
+In the speech at the University of Economics and Business, I also mentioned two problems that are and will continue to be relevant: (1) the CNB's large balance sheet and (2) government debt.

 Regarding the CNB's large balance sheet, over the last ten years, interest rates were too low, in fact zero for a long time.
 In addition, in early 2017, interventions led to an increase in the CNB's balance sheet within four months, or rather in the banking sector's liquidity.
 It increased from CZK 1,300 billion in December 2016 to CZK 2,300 billion in April 2017, i.e. there was an additional CZK 1,000 billion in the balance sheet, or an almost doubling of the balance sheet within four months of 2017.